Welcome to Day 2 of my MLM Boot Camp.

 Reason # 2: No Leads

 Although there are many different ways to get leads, the best way to get leads is to generate your own leads.
-If you have a constant flow of 2-10 new leads coming into your business every day, you will position yourself for success in your business.
+If you have a constant flow of 2-10 new leads coming into your business daily, you will position yourself for long-term success in your business.

 Most people have no clue what to do after they work through their warm market!
 You really have two options.
 You can chase people, beg, pressure and try to sell them on your opportunity, or you can take the time to learn how to get people to contact you first.

 Show me someone who can generate leads 24/7 on demand and I will show you someone who will succeed in any business.
-Some of my favorite ways to generate leads include blogging, podcasting, video marketing, postcards, drop cards and doing events.
+Some of my favorite ways to generate leads include blogging, podcasting, video marketing, mailing postcards, drop cards, and doing live and online events.

 Reason # 3: Unrealistic Expectations